Absolute Neutrophil Count (ANC)

 - Neutropenic fever (without a source of infection found) is typically the result of direct toxic effects of chemotherapy on mucosal surfaces and the immune system in addition to the impact of the underlying malignancy.
 It is defined as a single oral temperature of 38.3ºC (101ºF) or a temperature of greater than 38.0ºC (100.4ºF) sustained for more than 1 hour in a patient with neutropenia.
 It is typically seen in those who have received anti-cancer therapies in the last 6 weeks.
 Filgrastim (Neupogen), a.k.a.
 G-CSF, can stimulate production of neutrophils, but is rarely indicated in the evaluation and treatment of neutropenic fever.

-- Additional tools to risk stratify a neutropenic fever patient and predict complications include the Clinical Index of Stable Febrile Neutropenia (CISNE) score and Multinational Association for Supportive Care in Cancer (MASCC) score.
+- Additional tools to risk stratify a neutropenic fever patient and predict complications include the Clinical Index of Stable Febrile Neutropenia (CISNE) and Multinational Association for Supportive Care in Cancer (MASCC) Score.

-- Classify neutropenia as mild, moderate, or severe as in More Info
+- Classify neutropenia as mild, moderate, or severe as in Evidence.

-- ANC values also can be interpreted by NCI risk categories as in the table below:
+- ANC values can also be interpreted by NCI risk categories: